Kernelised Normalising Flows: Ferumal flows: kernelisation of flow-based architectures

 where $K\left(U_\ell^1, U_\ell^1\right) = \left[k\left(u_{\ell, i}^1, u_{\ell, m}\right)^1\right]_{i,m=1}^n$ is the kernel matrix at layer $\ell$ and $A_\ell^s = \left[A_{\ell, 1}^s, \ldots, A_{\ell, n}^s\right] \in \R^{(D-d) \times n}$ is the weight matrix.
 A similar derivation holds for $t_\ell$.

 In total, we can kernelise the objective~\eqref{kernel-obj} and optimise over parameters $A \in \R^{L \times n \times 2(D-d)}$ instead of over $V \in \HH^{2L(D-d)}$.
 In contrast to neural network-based learning, the number of parameters, $2Ln(D-d)$, is fixed except for the number of layers (since $d$ is usually set to $\floor{D/2}$), but increases linearly with the dataset size, $n$.
-This makes kernelised flows especially promising for learning in the low-data regime, as their model complexity naturally scales with dataset size and does not over-parametrise as much as neural networks.
+This makes kernelised flows especially promising for learning in the low-data regime, as their model complexity naturally scales with dataset size and does not over-parametrise as much as neural networks (as long as one does not employ an excessive number of layers).

 Since the resulting objective function is not convex, optimisers targeted to standard kernel machines such as Sequential Minimal Optimisation~\citep{platt1998sequential} are not applicable.
 Instead, we optimise~\eqref{kernel-obj} with variations of stochastic gradient descent~\citep{kingma2014adam}.